Pal family: History

-Among the most ancient clans in their region, the Pals trace their descent from a branch of the imperial Pala dynasty of Bengal, claiming Mahipala I as their ancestor, though it is not possible to ascertain the accuracy of this.
-Their line became established in Sylhet by one Kumar Kalidas Pal in the 12th century CE.
+Among the most ancient families in their region, the Pals trace their descent from a branch of the imperial Pala dynasty of Bengal, claiming a 'Raja Mahipala' as their ancestor, though it is not known which of the Pala kings of this name is being referred to.
+The Pals became established in Sylhet by one Kumar Kalidas Pal in the 12th century CE.
 Kalidas, who may have migrated due to the disintegration of the Pala Empire, acquired land in Panchakhanda (in what is now Beanibazar sub-district), with the estate becoming hereditary among his descendants.
 The Pals initially ruled their territory as feudal monarchs, styling themselves with the royal title Raja.
 Around the 13th century CE (7th century BS), the Pal palace and the large dighi (reservoir) it sits beside were constructed by Kalidas's great-grandson, Varanasi Pal.
 However, three generations later, during the reign of Ramjivan Pal, the kingdom lost its independence, coming under the suzerainty of the Muslim rulers of Bengal.

 In spite of this reduction in status, the family enjoyed considerable renown and success as private landowners.
 Under Pal governance, their territory (previously scarcely inhabited) was significantly developed and cultivated, allowing the migration of groups such as the Mahimals (who were led by their two Sardars Raghai and Basai) into the area.
 (Note: Mahimals subsequently maintained a presence in the region into modern times.)
 Successive members of the family became notable for their construction of dighi as well as their religious contributions, both through support of Brahmans as well as construction.
 One younger son, Pratap Chandra Pal, converted to Islam under the name "Prachanda Khan" and established his own separate territory, with his heirs becoming prominent landowners themselves; among his descendants are the Muslim Chowdhurys of Kala and Bahadurpur, also in Beanibazar.

 The general preeminence of the Pal line is displayed in a proverb recorded by the historian Achyut Charan Choudhury: